Kong/docs.konghq.com/app/mesh/1.6.x/features/rbac.md

 ## Default

-{{site.mesh_product_name}} creates an `admin` AccessRole that allows every action.
+{{site.mesh_product_name}} creates an `admin` `AccessRole` that allows every action.

-In a standalone deployment, the `default` AccessRoleBinding assigns this role to every authenticated and unauthenticated user.
+In a standalone deployment, the `default` `AccessRoleBinding` assigns this role to every authenticated and unauthenticated user.

-In a multizone deployment, the `default` AccessRoleBinding on the global control plane assigns this role to every authenticated and unauthenticated user.
+In a multi-zone deployment, the `default` `AccessRoleBinding` on the global control plane assigns this role to every authenticated and unauthenticated user.
-However, on the zone control plane, the `default` AccessRoleBinding is restricted to the `admin` AccessRole only.
+However, on the zone control plane, the `default` `AccessRoleBinding` is restricted to the `admin` `AccessRole` only.

 {% navtabs %}
 {% navtab Universal %}